Accenture/openathon-2019-angular/lab-02/README.md

 }

 ```
-In order to display the event list we will use the <a href="https://material.angular.io/components/list/overview">mat-list</a> component from Angular Material.
+In order to display the event list, we will use the <a href="https://material.angular.io/components/list/overview">mat-list</a> component from Angular Material.
 Delete the content from event-list.component.html and copy and paste the following code.

 ```javascript